cloak-dev/docs/manual.md

 ### Starting the application

-Once you have loaded a [supported chat application](./index.md#supported-chat-applications), simply click the Cloak 'setup' bookmarklet in your browser's bookmarks bar.
+Once you have loaded a [supported chat application](./index.md#supported-chat-applications), simply click the Cloak extension's button.

 < add image here >